Sunday, April 2, 2017

 • Introduction:

 -Different theories on the atonement of Jesus Christ have been developed throughout the history of Christianity.
-Examples of theories on the atoning work of Jesus Christ are the "Ransom Theory," "Moral Influence View," "Governmental Theory," and the "Example Theory."
-These developments were all attempts to understand how the atonement of Christ works.
+Examples of theories on the atoning work of Jesus Christ are the "ransom theory," "moral influence view," "governmental theory," and the "example theory."
+These developments were all attempts to understand how God reconciles sinners to Himself.
+The doctrines of atonement, justification, sanctification, and glorification articulate a coherent theological framework that emphasizes God’s justice and mercy in the process of salvation through Christ.
+Understanding these concepts is vital for grasping the essence of the Christian faith and the nature of God’s redemptive plan for humanity.

 • Defining The Biblical Doctrine Of Atonement:

 -In the New Testament, Jesus Christ is presented as being God's ultimate provisional sacrifice for our redemption.
 He is described as being our reconciliation to God (2 Corinthians 5:18).
-His work is described as being propitiatory in nature (1 John 2:1-2), which means that it satisfies the wrath of a holy God towards sin.
-Christ's life was given as a ransom of the people (Matthew 20:28).
+His work is described as being propitiatory in nature (1 John 2:1-2), which means that it turns away divine judgment on sinners.
+Christ's life was given as a ransom for the people (Matthew 20:28).
 His blood was "poured out" for the remission of our sins (Matthew 26:28).

 • The Origin Of The Vicarious Atonement Theory:

--Penal Substitutionary Theory was a further development of Anselm of Canterbury's Satisfaction Theory (also known as the "Commercial Theory of the Atonement") by the Protestant Reformers of the sixteenth century.
+-Penal substitutionary atonement was a further development of Anselm of Canterbury's satisfaction theory, also known as the commercial theory of atonement, by the Protestant Reformers of the sixteenth century.
 It best fits with the language of Scripture and was articulated most explicitly by them.

 • Background Information On The Commercial Theory Of Atonement:

--The Atonement Theory of Satisfaction teaches that because sin robs God of His honor, it was necessary for Him restore His honor by either punishing sinners or through atonement work.
-Since He chose to make atonement for sin by offering His Son Jesus Christ on a cross, He was able to fully recover His lost honor.
+-The atonement theory of satisfaction teaches that because sin robs God of His honor, it was necessary for Him restore it by either punishing sinners or through atonement work.
+Since He chose to make atonement for sin by offering up Jesus Christ, He was able to fully recover any lost honor.
 Any surplus honor remaining from Jesus' sacrifice was given to God in our place, only if we do good works.

 -"Scholars such as F.W.
 Dillistone have observed that Anselm's view of the atonement is set within the context of criminal law, where concepts such as honor, debt, and satisfaction feature prominently.
 The Reformers, by contrast, set the atonement within the context of criminal law, emphasizing guilt, punishment, and substitution.
 Yet both systems involve forensic interpretations of the atonement."
 (Nathan Busenitz, Long Before Luther, p.
 141)